 - Make a scramble, eggs benedict, or breakfast hash

-- Add to soups or chili
+- Add to soups or no-bean chili

 - Top a pizza